 - was an aide to then-Sen. Gordon Smith (R-OR).

-- holds a B.A. in Political Science from the University of Oregon, a J.D. from Washington and Lee University in Lexington, VA, and is working toward an L.L.M. in Taxation at Georgetown University Law Center.
+- holds a B.A. in Political Science from the University of Oregon, a J.D. from Washington and Lee University in Lexington, VA, and an L.L.M. in Taxation at Georgetown University Law Center.

 - is a member of the Virginia State Bar.